 But most of all, relax and be yourself.
 Just because the situation is formal, doesn’t mean you can’t be cheerful.
 Most people are so nervous, showing your smiley bubbly side could be the easy solutions to stand out amongst the crowds.

-Guest post written by Bev James from The Coaching Academy.
+Guest post written by Bev James from www.the-coaching-academy.com.